 A great place to stay in Estes Park is the YMCA of The Rockies, which offers adorable little cabins and lots of on-site activities all right next to the park.

-Text and photo by Stephanie Woodson of Explore More Clean Less
+Suggested by Stephanie of Explore More Clean Less

 For information about park hours and safety guidelines, visit the Rocky Mountain National Park website.